owfm/owfm.me/src/md/employment-history.md

 order: 4
 ---

-## Precious Metals Trader
+## StoneX | Precious Metals Trading & Technology [2022<span>&#8211;</span>now]

-> 2022-present StoneX
+{/_ > 2022-present, StoneX _/}

+- Full-stack development
-1. Precious Metals & Derivatives trading
+- Precious Metals & Derivatives trading
-1. Risk Management
+- Risk Management

-In late 2022 I was invited to join the PM trading desk in a full-time trading role, which I took up in July.
-In this role I have initially been focussed on finding inefficiency in the trading- and sales team workflows, and implementing tooling and automation to mitigate them.
-To that end I have built an automated tool that can be used to quickly derive forward and forward-forward price levels from the curves maintained by the trading team, which has freed up significant time and energy.
-I have also been working closely with the dev team to improve PnL calculations, and make improvements to our existing reporting and inventory management tools.
+In 2022 I was invited to join the PM trading desk, while retaining a developer remit.
+In this position I have focussed on improving trading- and sales team daily workflows, which had become essential as the business has grown.
+To that end I have built and maintain a suite of utility applets relating to pricing, valuation, PnL, and regulatory capital which quickly became indispensable on desk.

-I have also been responsible for day-to-day risk management of the trading books across gold, silver, platinum, palladium and rhodium.
+StoneX has a global precious metals presence and is one of the **largest non-bank players in the market**.
+In my trading role I am one of three London traders who manage **several billion USD of precious metals flow through our platform daily**, trading spot, forwards, options and futures across the main four precious metals.
+We also have a very active role in the sourcing, logistics and financing of our worldwide physical precious metals business.

 I have completed CISI exams in Financial Regulation and Derivatives.

-## Front Office Metals Developer
+## StoneX | Front Office Metals Developer [2020<span>&#8211;</span>2022]

-> 2020-present StoneX

-1. Full Stack
+- Full Stack
-2. Node
+- Node
-3. Azure
+- Azure
-4. Docker
+- Docker
-5. Kubernetes
+- Kubernetes
-6. React
+- React
-7. Express
+- Express
-8. Helm
+- Helm

 As a developer in the London Base and Precious metals trading office I work closely with the team to deliver bespoke software to support and streamline their trading workflows.
 Please see my **<a href="/developer-experience">developer experience</a>** for more.

-In early 2022, I was approached by the precious metals desk to join their team in a trading capacity.
-I will be taking up that role in June 2022, with a remit to drive better technical fluency and adoption of trading technology on the desk.

-## Teacher of Physics, Head of Key Stage 5 Science, Specialist Leader in Education (SLE) for Physics
+## Teacher of Physics, Head of KS5 Science, Specialist Leader in Education (SLE) for Physics

-> 2015-2020, Holy Family Catholic School

-1. Mentoring
+- Mentoring
-2. Leadership
+- Leadership
-3. Communication
+- Communication
-4. Education
+- Education

 I have a deep passion for physics and have had a very rewarding five years sharing my love of the subject in the classrooms of this East London Comprehensive.
 I became a <a target="_blank" href="https://www.gov.uk/guidance/get-school-to-school-support-from-system-leaders#specialist-leaders-of-education-sles">Specialist Leader of Education (SLE)</a> for Physics in 2019, and in that role have **delivered many training and coaching sessions** supporting non-specialist physics teachers. **I was later awarded an “Expert Practitioner” award for outstanding mentoring of trainee teachers** by the University of Cantebury.